 - 70% enjoy running their business more than anything else they have done.

-Because most Small Business Owners are extremely passionate about their business.
+Why?
+Because most Small Business Owners are incredibly passionate about their businesses!
 We put our hearts and souls into what we do, and the extra hours are worth it.
-In my case, for sure, those extra hours of “work” don’t even feel like work.
+In my case, those extra hours of “work” don't even feel like work.

-But no matter how many extra hours we put into our business, it’s very unlikely that we’ll give the time and resources to something we “should” do.
+But no matter how many extra hours we put into our business, it's improbable that we'll give the time and resources to something we “should” do.

 How Are You Motivated?